 Could I have a different illness?
 Can I have a checkup to be sure?

 Have you treated other people with OCD?
-If not, can you recommend someone who has?
+If not, can you give me the name of another doctor who has?

 About Treatment Options